leggetter/leggetter.co.uk/_posts/2021-02-13-the-grass-isnt-always-greener.md

 ---

 It's been just over eight months since I left Nexmo/Vonage, where I'd been for over four years, and I'll admit to having spent a few hours reflecting upon my decision to leave.
-It's also that time of year when many people seem to get a new job and change companies so now seems like a good time to share some advice and one of my own experiences.
+It's also that time of year when many people seem to get a new job and change companies so now seems like a good time to share some advice and some of my experiences.

 When frustrated or tired of a job the most obvious reaction for many is to look for another job at another organisation.
 Sometimes a change in scenery can be what you need.
 The grass may be greener on the other side.
 But, there's also a chance it won't be and a move may not always be what you need.
 So, it's worth considering alternative options.